-Student supports: Each year, about 1,500 students from Ireland studying in the UK and circa 200 British citizens studying in Ireland, qualify for Irish Government grant support (SUSI).
-After Brexit, the usual SUSI grant rules will continue to apply for UK and Irish students.
+Student supports: Post-Brexit, the usual SUSI grant rules will continue to apply for UK and Irish students.

 The EU’s Erasmus+ 2014-2020 programme provides funding for a range of international education and training projects, including student and staff mobility and exchanges, job shadowing, teaching assignments, and strategic partnerships between organisations.